 Gently separate the threads, pulling the new knot tightly against the bead.

-Repeat Steps 1 through 5 to continue placing knots between the pearls.
+Repeat Steps 1 - 5 to continue placing knots between the pearls.

 Ideally, there should be no play between two knots.
 The tweezers method can achieve that nicely with a little practice.